tcassou/mapsplotlib/README.md

 # GMaps

 Custom Python plots on a Google Maps background.
+A flexible matplotlib-like interface to generate many types of plots on top of Google Maps.

-## Installation
+## Setup

 You'll need to have a Google Static Maps API key, go to https://console.developers.google.com, create a project, enable Google Static Maps API, get your server key and paste it in `google_static_maps_api.py`.